helen-lehrer/places-youve-been/README.md

 Describe: AddLocation()

-Test: It will add a new Location object the locationDirectory
+Test: It will add a new Location object to the locationDirectory
 Code: AddLocation(name);
 Expected Output:
 locationDirectory()
-  >locations = {
+  > locations = {
     South Africa: ("name", "year", "landmark", "notes") }

+Describe: FindLocation()

+Test: It will find a location in the locationDirectory
+Code: FindLocation(name);
+Expected Output:
+locationDirectory(name)
+> name